 The Deep End

-I’m proud to say you can now pre-order my new book, The Deep End: The Literary Scene in the Great Depression and Today.
+I’m proud to say you can now buy my book, The Deep End: The Literary Scene in the Great Depression and Today.

 I’ve worked on this project for the last ten years, exploring the different ways writers survived the Great Depression.
 Here’s more from the OR Books catalog: